bergsans/crudelang/README.md

 At this stage, crudelang is less advanced than a similar project I've made, [One Page Lisp](https://github.com/bergsans/one-page-lisp).
-Too me, it seems easier to make a Lisp-ish interpreter than an imperative language.
+Too me, it seems easier to make a Lisp-ish language than an imperative language.
 I believe this would account for the fact that we so often see tutorials on how to make a Lisp-language (rather than an imperative).
 An imperative language (at least at a minimalistic scale) is messier.